Low Valued Assets and Their Overlooked Costs – Remote Monitoring as a Solution

 My next question in the conversation, then, becomes this: At what point do you begin to address these costs and deploy remote monitoring systems that can eliminate unnecessary site visits on supporting assets?

 This is where the overlooked ROI lies, especially in times of economic uncertainty or industry downturn.
 I like to think about it this way: In times where business is not booming, industrial companies are going to have to find ways to make their employees do more with less.
 A lot of times, they end up just reducing operating staff in times of stress… only to end up paying employees overtime, increasing employee safety risk, and deteriorating working conditions and culture – which can have long term negative impacts.
-Instead of trying to run the same operations with a smaller workforce, what if they invested in remote asset management technology to get the data they need from supporting assets, without having to physically go to sites?
+Instead of trying to run the same operations with a smaller workforce, what if they invested in remote asset management technology and IoT to get the data they need from supporting assets, without having to physically go to sites?
 This can save industrial businesses a tremendous amount of time and money, especially during periods of economic uncertainty.

 Customer Example: Remote Monitoring